davidtavarez/davidtavarez.github.io/_posts/2018-09-09-re4son_kernel_raspberry_pi.md

   - re4son
 ---

-I was playing a little bit with my old Raspberry Pi and recently I bought an USB Wi-fi adapter: the Alfa AWUS1900 (the one with four antennas).
-So, I decided to setting up my Pi for this Wi-fi adapter.
+I was playing a little bit with my old Raspberry Pi and recently bought an USB Wi-fi adapter: the Alfa AWUS1900 (the one with four antennas).
+So, I decided to set up my Pi for this Wi-fi adapter.
 I know that on Kali Linux we just have to run `# apt-get install realtek-rtl88xxau-dkms`, but for the Raspberry Pi is not that straight forward because we need to compile the drivers for the ARM chip.
 I must say that the last **Raspbian Stretch Lite** works really good and better with the *Re4son-Kernel*.
 Some interesting Re4son "*current stable*" Kernel highlights are:

 - Raspberry Pi 3 B+ support
 - Supports armel (Pi 1, Zero, Zero W) and armhf (Pi 2, 3)